-Thousands of years ago, as horses became domesticated animals, their lifestyle changed in particular, their diet.
+Thousands of years ago, as horses became domesticated animals, their lifestyle changed – in particular, their diet.
 This had an adverse effect on the durability of their hooves and made horses prone to problems such as laminitis.
-So it was not long after domestication began that owners started doing something to protect the feet of their assets; first with strap-on sandals and later with nailed-on iron shoes.
+So it wasn't long after domestication began that owners started doing something to protect the feet of their assets; first with strap-on sandals and later with nailed-on iron shoes.

 Faeries (the rather unpleasant Celtic goblins who steal thimbles, babies and old folk) don't like iron.
-Whether or not this is fact depends on whether you believe in faeries.
+The factual accuracy of that depends on whether you believe in faeries.
 But the logic goes that these ancient little people of the Stone Age with their flint arrows, were overrun by nasty invaders with iron weapons.
 So in Fairy lore, iron is bad news.
 An iron horseshoe on your door is a convenient way to ward off these bothersome beings.
 (Incidentally, the word 'faeries' sounds a bit like 'ferrarius', the Latin for iron.
 Now isn't that ironic!)

 There's nothing in the history books to suggest that people who hung a horseshoe on their door suffered mysterious disappearances of thimbles, babies or old-folk, so it must have been a good idea.
-It's not surprising horseshoes have evolved into general-purpose good luck charms.
+And these horseshoes have since become general-purpose good luck charms.

-Corollary: If you buy a nice new silver lucky horseshoe from a jewelry store, the only good fortune will be to the store.
+Corollary: If you buy a nice new silver lucky horseshoe from a jewellery store, the only good fortune will be to the store.

 It's easy to make a connection between horseshoe and horse, horse and groom, groom and bride, bride and bridle.
 But etymologically, there is little or no connection.
 (See wedding rings)

-Horseshoes with crosses might be lucky charms with a religious blessing for some befuddled people, but for Christians those crosses are just another sign of their faith.
+Horseshoes with crosses might be imagined as lucky charms with a religious blessing for some people, but for Christians a horseshoe is just a frame around the cross symbol of their faith.
 (Christianity seems to fit well with cowboys – just think of all those country & western Gospel songs.)